 Retina surgery is an eye care procedure for treating problems associated with the retina, such as a retinal tear, detachment, and macular degeneration.
-We offer multiple retinal surgery options for every specific condition at Lavenburg Medical Group in Newark, DE, Elkton, MD, and Wilmington, DE.
+We offer multiple retinal surgery options for every specific condition at Lavenburg Medical Group in Newark, DE, and Elkton, MD, .
 If you are considering retina surgery, here are answers to some questions you may have.

 What is retina surgery?

 The retina is the light-sensitive tissue that lines the inside of your eye and sends visual messages through the optic nerve to your brain.
 Surgery on the retina is performed when there's a problem with the retina that you cannot be treated with any other methods.